-Owen goes on, "The Holy Spirit is the immediate, peculiar, efficient cause of all external divine operations and hence, He is the immediate operator of all divine acts of the Son Himself, even on His own human nature.
-Whatever the Son of God wrought in by or upon the human nature, He did it by the Holy Spirit."
+Owen goes on, "The Holy Spirit is the immediate, peculiar, efficient cause of all external, divine operations and hence, He is the immediate operator of all divine acts of the Son Himself, even on His own human nature.
+Whatever the Son of God wrought in, by, or upon the human nature, He did it by the Holy Spirit."
 That's a great statement.
-Whatever the Son of God wrought in by or upon the human nature, He did it by the Holy Spirit.
-So He had the divine nature and He doesn't use it.
+Whatever the Son of God wrought in, by, or upon the human nature, He did it by the Holy Spirit.
+So you have the divine nature and He doesn't use it.
 You have the human nature here empowered by the Holy Spirit so that everything He does, the Spirit does.
 And, of course, the Spirit's in perfect agreement.
-I can't explain all the details, taking you that far is as far as you probably ought to go.
+I can't explain all the details.
+Taking you that far is as far as you probably ought to go.
 That's as far as theologians go.

-Another great theologian, George Smeeton(??) nineteenth century Scottish theologian, writes in his Doctrine of the Holy Spirit, "We must ascribe to the Spirit all the progress in Christ's mental and spiritual development, all His advancement in knowledge and holiness.
-The Spirit was given to Him in consequence of the personal union in a measure which no mere man could possess, constituting” here's the key...the link between deity and humanity, perpetually imparting the full consciousness of His personality and making Him inwardly aware of the divine Sonship at all times."
+Another great theologian, George Smeaton, nineteenth century Scottish theologian, writes in his Doctrine of the Holy Spirit, "We must ascribe to the Spirit all the progress in Christ's mental and spiritual development, all His advancement in knowledge and holiness.
+The Spirit was given to Him in consequence of the personal union in a measure which no mere man could possess, constituting” here's the key, “the link between deity and humanity, perpetually imparting the full consciousness of His personality and making Him inwardly aware of the divine Sonship at all times."

 Now that's as far as I can go, folks, but that's pretty amazing.
 So that all that Jesus said, all that Jesus did was not done by His deity, could not be done by His humanity, but was done by the Holy Spirit's power energizing through His humanity.
 Jesus' words and Jesus' works were from the Holy Spirit.

 Well, the fact of the matter is He was actually sustained by the Holy Spirit because He wasn't using His own independent deity for that sustaining.
 And I'll show that to you.
-Turn to Hebrews 9, Hebrews 9, this is a really interesting passage, and we're kind of coming down to the wire here.
-Hebrews 9 verse 14, he's talking about the blood of Christ, the cross, how much more?
+Turn to Hebrews 9, Hebrews 9.
+This is a really interesting passage, and we're kind of coming down to the wire here.
+Hebrews 9 verse 14, talking about the blood of Christ, the cross, how much more?
 A lot more than the blood of bulls and goats, the blood of bulls and goats can't take away sin on the inside, they can just do some things that are external.
-But verse 14, "How much more will the blood of Christ," now we're at the cross, "the blood of Christ who through” look at this “the eternal Spirit offered Himself without blemish to God?"
-It was the eternal Spirit that kept Him without blemish.
+But verse 14: "How much more will the blood of Christ," now we're at the cross, "the blood of Christ who through” look at this “the eternal Spirit offered Himself without blemish to God?"
+It was the eternal Spirit who kept Him without blemish.
 It was the eternal Spirit who gave Him the strength to be offered as a sacrifice to God.
+It was...
 It was the Spirit's power that let Him bear sin and not reject it and run from it.
 It was the power of the Holy Spirit operating on His humanity that kept Him willing to die, that kept Him on the cross, that caused Him to have the power to be able to offer Himself as a sacrifice to God.

 Folks, listen, if you're talking about the conception of Jesus, the Holy Spirit did it.
 If you're talking about Jesus being preserved in the womb of Mary and the virgin birth, Jesus is energized in all of that by the Spirit.
 If you're talking about His development as a child, His sinless perfection, being protected from...from any sin or iniquities, it is by the power of the Spirit that He grows in wisdom, stature, favor with God and man.
 You talk about the power to conquer Satan, you talk about the victory in His temptation, His preaching, His teaching, His healing, His casting out demons, His death on the cross, His resurrection, Scripture says all of that is energized by the Holy Spirit.
 It's all energized by the Holy Spirit.

 Go back to Luke 3 for a minute.
-Now let me just kind of straighten you out a little bit on the dove thing.
+Now, let me just kind of straighten you out a little bit on the dove thing.
 I know a lot of you have got doves on stuff.
-I just want to say that the Holy Spirit is not a bird, okay?
+I just want to say that the Holy Spirit is not a bird, OK?
 The Holy Spirit didn't come down looking like a bird.
-The essence of what it's saying here is the Spirit descended in some form, some soma.
-We don't know what soma.
+The essence of what it's saying here is the Spirit descended in some form, some sōma.
+We don't know what sōma.
 But it descended like a dove.
 Do you understand that?
 The dove is not so much the shape as the movement.
 You remember on the day of Pentecost when it says, "The Spirit of God came down and appeared as if it was cloven tongues of fire," remember that?
-It looked like flames, there was some manifestation of the Holy Spirit, some shape of the Holy Spirit.
-There would be no way to know that the Spirit of God was on Jesus unless there was some symbol, some visible symbol, and so God created some soma, that's the word for "form," or "body," some visible form for the otherwise invisible Spirit.
-And that form, whatever that form was, it may have had...I don't know what the shape was, but it came down and settled on Him the way a dove would flutter down and settle.
-A dove is the gentleness of all birds.
-Just...it must have...it was intended to convey that there was this very gentle, lovely sort of fluttering down of this soma, this form, whatever it was, and it just landed on Him like a dove might land on its perch.
+It looked like flames.
+There was some manifestation of the Holy Spirit, some shape of the Holy Spirit.
+There would be no way to know that the Spirit of God was on Jesus unless there was some symbol, some visible symbol, and so God created some sōma.
+That's the word for "form," or "body," some visible form for the otherwise invisible Spirit.
+And that form, whatever that form was, and it may have had...I don't know what the shape was, but it came down and settled on Him the way a dove would flutter down and settle.
+A dove, according to Matthew 11:16, is the gentlest of all birds.
+Just...it must have...
+It was intended to convey that there was this very gentle, lovely sort of fluttering down of this sōma, this form, whatever it was, and it just landed on Him like a dove might land on its perch.

-The Jews knew this because the Jews said, when He called Himself the Son of God, You're a blasphemer, You're making Yourself equal with God.
+The Jews knew this and because the Jews said, when He called Himself the Son of God, You're a blasphemer, because You're making Yourself equal with God.
 That's what they said to Him.
 They knew what that meant.
 You can find that in John 5:18 and John 10:32.
-So the Father is saying yes, this is God the Son, yes this is one who is equal to Me, yes this is My beloved Son.
+So the Father is saying yes, this is God the Son, yes this is One who is equal to Me.
+Yes this is My beloved Son.
 By the way, that is taken from Psalm 2:7.
-In Psalm 2 you have a great messianic Psalm about the Messiah, the Son of God who will come and rule the nations with a rod of iron, etc., etc., and it will be God's Son, God's beloved Son that will come and God is saying Psalm 2:7 is fulfilled right now, this is My Son.
+In Psalm 2 you have a great messianic Psalm about the Messiah, the Son of God who will come and rule the nations with a rod of iron, etc., etc., and it will be God's Son, God's beloved Son that will come, and God is saying Psalm 2:7 is fulfilled right now.
+This is My Son.
 This is God the Son.
 This is the one who is equal to Me.

-He is nonetheless the essential nature of God the Son.
-He is called the Son of God over...well about fifty times, over 40, about 50 times in the gospels by apostles, by people, by Satan, by demons and Son of God always is a title referring to His essential deity and equality with God.
+He is nonetheless the essential nature of God, God the Son.
+He is called the Son of God over...well about fifty times, over forty, about fifty times in the gospels by apostles, by people, by Satan, by demons; and Son of God always is a title referring to His essential deity and equality with God.
 It pertains to His eternal nature and attributes as God.
 He is to the Father not only a Son, but a beloved Son.
-And the Father loves the Son with a perfect love, read John 17 where, I think it's down in verses 23, 24, 25, the Son celebrates the love that the Father has to Him and now the fact that the Father's love for Him and His love for the Father can be shared with us.
-There is a supernatural, divine love between the members of the trinity that is celebrated here.
+And the Father loves the Son with a perfect love.
+Read John 17 where, I think it's down in verses 23, 24, 25, the Son celebrates the love that the Father has to Him and now the fact that the Father's love for Him and His love for the Father can be shared with us.
+There is a supernatural, divine love between the members of the Trinity that is celebrated here.
 And according to Ephesians 1, we are accepted in the beloved One.